-We are Rachel and Dave Monk, and we used to live in a bubble!
+We are the Monk family, and we used to live in a bubble!

 In its confines bulged a house, snazzy set of wheels, full-time work in healthcare, retirement plan, and corporate ladder.

 That was until 2010 -when a family cycling holiday became the catalyst to another journey: one of transformation.